The Smithy Lane Stompers

 Clearly the jazz was different for each individual; different sounds from listening to different performers and different sounds from dues paid in different ways but the breakthroughs were the synergies, the sheer pleasure came from playing together in the rehearsal room, hearing each other and noticing the synergies ... the punters would have been slightly bemused, they thought the performance was for them but the pay back came from playing your music with your mates ... many folk said you're lucky if you have mates to jazz with ... but others smiled, Jazzers had no truck with luck and suggested perhaps the harder you practiced the luckier you got!

-Designer and The Banjo Player had always mused about our crass sound -
+Designer and The Banjo Player had always been upset about our crass sound -

 'How is it that youngsters can get beautiful sounds out of their horns almost as soon as they pick them up?'